FAQs

 The reason we have decided to sell the toolkit via a licence agreement is that we want to make sure that our customers complete the project in a timely fashion and end up with the new Brand Definition they need.
 Having a set timeframe does concentrate the mind and make it far more likely that this will happen.

-We have allowed plenty of time – a year is more than enough time to create a Brand Definition, as even the largest organisations who undertake a comprehensive round of research are unlikely to need more than six months.
+We have allowed plenty of time – six months is more than enough time to create a Brand Definition, as even the largest organisations who undertake a comprehensive round of research are unlikely to need more than six months.
 However, if by any chance you do need more time just get in touch with us and we can discuss your needs.